pokhalo/Food-Waste-Optimization/Documentation/technical_documentation.md

 The model will then call functions from the class _data_repository_.
 This class is meant to be the bridge between the application and the database.
 The database (using _database_repository_) gives "raw" data and the data_repo will process it for the model.

 ## Language processor
+_Language_processor.py_ uses NLP techiques to process menu items (strings) into lemmas.
+The lemmas are encoded as numerals using [one-hot-encoding.](https://en.wikipedia.org/wiki/One-hot) This allows the AI model to handle text-based data as well. _Process_learn_ function reads a large set of menu items, saves their encodings to database and returns a list of encodings that correspond to given menu items. _Process_ function reads a smaller set of menu items (a week), fetches their matching encodings from the database and returns a list of the corresponding encodings.

 ## Data_repository
 The main idea behind data_repository is that the database will store data in a __raw__ format.
 We must process the data for it to be useful for the model.